 Gage Academy of Art Donor Scholarships embody the school’s mission to educate, enrich, and engage the community by providing access to art education for any student who wishes to begin or pursue their artistic practice.
 Donor scholarships are made possible by the generosity of Gage community members and contributing organizations and foundations.
 These privately funded scholarships are granted annually by a review panel.

 Below are the Donor Scholarships available to student applicants for Gage Academy of Art’s 2020-2021 academic year.
 Requirements for each scholarship are determined by the individual, corporate, and foundation donors.
-The application deadline for the 2020-2021 academic year has been extended to August 15!
+The application deadline for the 2020-2021 academic year has closed.
+Please check back in spring 2021 for next year’s application deadline.

 NEW Atelier Scholarships in 2020!